 I’d recommend getting a looper pedal like the BOSS RC-5 (on Amazon) which I have a thorough guide on.
 You can use these to practice your chords and similar music theory concepts which I explained in vivid detail in how to jam by yourself on guitar.

-If you need more information though on how to learn music theory, use the resources I’ve mentioned throughout this article which are also listed down below.
+If you need more information on how to learn music theory, use the resources I’ve mentioned throughout this article which are also listed below.
 Additionally, if you need help, my music theory guide on Producer Society will walk you through the steps.

 Important Things to Note About Guitar Chords